astm

 astm2

-Our protocols scrupulously comply with ASTM D6866.
-We process solid, liquid and gaseous samples, including formulated, complex and processed products.
-Our results are expressed as a percentage of biobased carbon, with a controlled uncertainty (from 0.3 to 0.5%), making them directly usable in your technical documents, certification files or sales pitches.
+Our results are expressed as a percentage of bio-based carbon, with a controlled uncertainty of 0.3% to 0.5%, making them ready for use in your technical documents, certification applications, or sales pitches.

 Request a quote